Restaurant Branding for Meal Delivery Service

 After completing the Naming process, we began working on The Starter Pack.

-First, we create two options for the brand, including a mood board, logo design, brand color palette, brand fonts, and supporting brand icons.
+First, we create two options for the restaurant brand identity, including a mood board, logo design, brand color palette, brand fonts, and supporting brand icons.
 The client selects one option and it becomes the basis for their brand.

 DESIGN DIRECTION BRAINSTORM

-Once we had a good understanding of the business goals, location, target market, offerings and competitive differentiators, we developed two brand concepts, each with a unique look and feel.
+Once we had a good understanding of the business goals, location, target market, offerings and competitive differentiators, we developed two restaurant brand identity concepts, each with a unique look and feel.

 The first option had a retro, vintage feel and emphasized the comfort of being at home with loved ones.
 The second option had more vibrant colors and a fun, flavorful energy.